lukuky64/Balance-Cube-1D/code/Cube-1D/readme.md

 - [ ] need to implement timestamps into kalman fiter, the imu data has this associated with it
 - [ ] fusing the encoder with IMU in estimator estimate function
 - [x] need to consider the orientation of the imu for estimator correct function
-- [ ] logging to SD - would be good to define all logging stuff in one file (like header, names, etc) but this isn't as memory efficient
+- [x] logging to SD - would be good to define all logging stuff in one file (like header, names, etc) but this isn't as memory efficient
 - [ ] need to create a target angle based on centre of mass (manual calibration)
-- [ ] need to define torque limit in BLDC - getMaxTau()
+- [x] need to define torque limit in BLDC - getMaxTau()
 - [ ] SPI and I2C inherently have their own mutex locks, so i don't have to define them in my code for those buses

+# To upload the firmware:

+1. Install `esptool.py`:
+   > pip install esptool

+2. Connect your ESP32 to the computer.

+3. Run the following command (replace /dev/ttyUSB0 with your device's port):
+   > esptool.py --chip esp32 --port /dev/ttyUSB0 --baud 115200 write_flash 0x1000 firmware.bin